pombredanne/gitlab.com-yaroslaff-hashget-wiki/Glacier.md

 ~~~
 </details>
-As you see, package is deduplicated at 100% (all 100M data was skipped).
+As you see, package is deduplicated at 100% (all 100M of duplicate data was skipped).

-If you will make simple .tar archive or or expiration date will be after expiration date of full backup, it will take 110Mb.
+If you will make simple .tar archive or hashget archive where expiration date will be set after expiration date of full backup, it will take 110Mb.

 ## Restore backup